microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         :ref:`UnlockAndRelock` operations for this file.
 This implies that the host can use :ref:`WOPI actions` that require :wopi:req:`locks` support.

+    SupportsRename
+        A **Boolean** value that indicates that the host supports :ref:`RenameFile` operations for this file.

     SupportsScenariosLinks
         A **Boolean** value that indicates that thehost supports scenarios where users can operate on files in limited ways via restricted URLs.